Community Redevelopment Agency

 MembersMembers of the Community Redevelopment Agency Board serve four-year terms and must include (click on each Board member's name to send an email):

 - Three members nominated by the mayor of Memphis, subject to approval by the Memphis City Council.
 Currently, these members are Sam Cantor, R. Miles Mason, Sr. and Dynisha Brown Woods.

 - Three members nominated by the Shelby County mayor, subject to approval by the Shelby County Board of Commissioners.
-Currently, these members are McKinley "Mack" Martin and Kevin Spragling.
+Currently, these members are McKinley "Mack" Martin, Britney Thornton, and Kevin Spragling.

 - One member appointed jointly by the Memphis City Mayor and the Shelby County Mayor, subject to approval by both the Memphis City Council and the Shelby County Commission.
 Currently, this member is Ann Langston.